scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 In this guide, we will create the following components.

-* An Azure Virtual Network associated with a Resource Group
+* An Azure Virtual Network associated with a Resource Group.
-* An AKS cluster with a Kubernetes node pool
+* An AKS cluster with a Kubernetes node pool.
-* A managed database service
+* A managed database service.
-    * A Cosmos DB Account
+    * A Cosmos DB Account.
-* A Bastion instance with a public IP
+* A Bastion instance with a public IP.
-* Azure container insights
+* Azure container insights.

 ## Step 1.
 Configure your network